 The Honey Bee

-There are three caste to a honeybee hive: The queen, the drones and the workers.
-A honeybee hive has only one queen per hive.
+There are three types of honey bees in a hive: The queen, the drones and the workers.
+A hive has only one queen per hive.
 The hive must have a queen in order to grow and survive.
 Without the queen they will perish.
 The queen is the only bee in the hive that lays eggs producing the next generation of bees.
 She lays between 1,000-3,000 eggs per day...yes, per day!

 The queen is noticeably different in size and shape.
 She is longer than the worker bee and has longer legs, so she can back into a cell and lay an egg on the bottom.
 Once you become familiar with her appearance, she is more easily spotted when examining the hive.
 It is good to examine your hives every two weeks to be sure the queen is alive and healthy.
 However, it is very time consuming and sometimes impossible to see the queen.
 So one way you can be sure she is in good health is to look for newly laid eggs.
 These are tiny white specks at the bottom of the cells.
 This tells you that she is alive and laying.
 The queen usually lives significantly longer than workers and drones, sometimes up to 3-4 years or longer.